microsoft/LightGBM/R-package/README.md

 Testing
 -------

-The R package's unit tests are run automatically on every commit, via integrations like [Travis CI](https://travis-ci.org/microsoft/LightGBM/) and [Azure DevOps](https://dev.azure.com/lightgbm-ci/lightgbm-ci/_build).
+The R package's unit tests are run automatically on every commit, via integrations like [GitHub Actions](https://github.com/microsoft/LightGBM/actions).
 Adding new tests in `R-package/tests/testthat` is a valuable way to improve the reliability of the R package.

 When adding tests, you may want to use test coverage to identify untested areas and to check if the tests you've added are covering all branches of the intended code.